-- Keep a regular schedule: Take your medicine at the same time every day.
+- Take your medicine at the same time every day.
 Each night, put out the pills for the next day.
 Mark a calendar each day you take your pills.

 - Create reminders.
 Ask a family member or friend to remind you to take your pills.

-- Keep medicines in reach: Keep the pills in a place where you cannot miss them, such as the bathroom or kitchen.
-Be sure they are out of reach of children.
+- Keep medicines where you will see them.
+Keep the pills in a place where you cannot miss them, such as the bathroom or kitchen.
+Be sure they are out of the reach of children.

 Prevent the spread of TB:

-- Be careful when sick: The bacteria that cause TB are easily spread from one person to another through the air.
-Cover your mouth and nose.
+- Cover your mouth and nose.
 You may need to wear a mask.
 Use tissues when you cough or sneeze.
 Throw the used tissue away.
 If possible, flush used tissues down a toilet.

 - Avoid close contact with others.
 Babies and elderly people are at increased risk for TB.

-- Tell others about your TB: Tell your family, friends, and coworkers that you have TB so they can follow up with a caregiver.
+- Tell family, friends, and coworkers about your TB.
 They may have latent TB and need to take medicine to prevent it from becoming active.

 For more information: